 Yes, we would have spent a couple of years and if failure occurs, not have anything tangible to show for it.
-But we discount the massive learnings that we take away with us from being a jack-of-all-trades that would stand us in good stead throughout the various future stints of our careers.
+But we discount the massive learnings that we take away with us.
+The learnings that come from being a jack-of-all-trades, that would stand us in good stead throughout the various future stints of our careers.

 And once you’re done, do put it up someplace where you can see it daily.
 Familiarity breeds contempt!
 And when we look our fears fully in the face, they shrink and while they may not dwindle away to nothing, they will not haunt your waking hours.